 This is called the music note tree and is a great way to visualize the relationship between all the note values.

 As well as the stems of notes being able to point upwards, they can also point downwards.

 When a note’s stem points upwards, it comes out of the right-hand side of the note head.

 But, when a note’s stem points downwards, it comes out of the left-hand side of the note head.

-I cover some of the basics in this post here about notes on the stave.
+I cover some of the basics in this post about notes on the staff.

 Note’s tails always come out of the right-hand side of the stem, no matter whether or not they’re pointing up or down.